wvaeu/hello-world/README.md

 # hello-world
 My first repository!!

 Hello hello!
 This is my first time using GitHub and I'm really excited.
-For context, I'm in the middle of my first-ever CS class (intro to programming at USC) and will be starting as an intern at Ripple where I'll be helping the Xpring team build the open platform for money :)
+For context, I'm in the middle of my first-ever CS class (intro to programming at USC) and will be starting as an intern at a fintech company in SF soon :)

 My current goals:
 - Practice practice practice